-“Our organization has a tradition to organize annual conferences in different countries.
-This year this honour was yours.
-For the final meeting we chose the Charles de Vim’s Hall, located in “Belmontas”.
-Splendid staff work and great environment did not disappoint us.
-The guests are still sending “thank you” notes for the warm reception in the sanctuary of authenticity and creative work.
-Thank you, “Belmontas”!”
+“There is a tradition in organization to organize annual conferences in different countries.
+This year this honor felt to us.
+For the final meeting we chose the Charles de Vim’s hall in “Belmontas”.
+Splendid work of the staff and great environment did not disappoint us.
+The guests are still sending “thank you” notes for the warm reception in the arms of authenticity and creativity.
+Thank you!”